 Positions of the planets this month

-Venus: The sister planet can be seen travelling across the constellation of Virgo.
+Venus: The sister planet can be seen travelling across the constellation Leo, not far from Mars and Jupiter.
 Just like Mercury, Venus can only be seen at dawn and dusk.

 Uranus: The gas giant can be seen in the constellation of Pisces with the use of a telescope.